 How to IT and Security Administrators Use Apple Wallet

-Genea Access Control uses cloud-based technology to remotely provision credentials from anywhere.
+Genea Security uses cloud-based technology to remotely provision credentials from anywhere.
 Within the Genea dashboard, IT and security administrators can select a user and grant them access permissions in just a few clicks.

 Additionally, administrators may customize these permissions – granting employees access to only certain areas of the building or office, at specific times.
 So, just how long does it take to deploy a new employee badge to Apple Wallet?…approximately 10 seconds.